 The following websites provide useful information on appropriate treatment of historic properties and museum collections after a disaster:

-- The American Institute for Conservation of Historic and Artistic Works – Collections Emergency Response Team (AIC-CERT) responds to the needs of cultural institutions during emergencies and disasters.
-Additionally, many of Heritage Preservation's critical programs will transition to this organization.
+- Museums and cultural institutions: The American Institute for Conservation of Historic and Artistic Works – Collections Emergency Response Team (AIC-CERT) responds to the needs of cultural institutions during emergencies and disasters.
+Additionally, many of Heritage Preservation's critical programs transitioned to this organization following its dissolution in 2015.

-- Repairing Your Flooded Home by the Red Cross and FEMA is a step-by-step guide from the immediate aftermath to repair and rebuilding after a flood.
+- Historic buildings: Repairing Your Flooded Home by the Red Cross and FEMA is a step-by-step guide from the immediate aftermath to repair and rebuilding after a flood.
+The Historic Preservation Division of the Georgia Department of Natural Resources also has information on recovering from flood damage in the publication After the Flood: Rehabilitating Historic Resources.

-- The Texas Department of Transportation has developed guidance for addressing flood damage to truss bridges.
+- Truss bridges: The Texas Department of Transportation has developed guidance for addressing flood damage to truss bridges.

 Did your public or private nonprofit facility sustain damage during a disaster?